Esri/dynamic-situational-awareness-qt/docs/README.md

 | EOD Reports | Explosive Ordinance Disposal (EOD) mission reports. |
 | Sensor Observations | Observations made by sensors in the field. |

+> [!TIP]
-***Developer tips:***
+> ***Developer tips:***
+>

-- DSA serializes feeds as strings of XML, which are then converted into bytes.
+> - DSA serializes feeds as strings of XML, which are then converted into bytes.
 The bytes are broadcast as datagrams over a specific UDP port.
 DSA apps are configured to listen on the same UDP ports, so when incoming datagrams are received, the messages are deserialized and displayed on the map.
-- This app uses [DynamicEntities] to connect to and display message feeds in the app.
+> - This app uses [DynamicEntities] to connect to and display message feeds in the app.
 [DynamicEntityLayer] is a core type added to the ArcGIS Native SDKs at version 200.1 to visualize real-time data from a [DynamicEntityDataSource].
-- Military symbols are displayed using a [dictionary renderer].
+> - Military symbols are displayed using a [dictionary renderer].

 ### Dynamic entities